TechsophyOfficial/awgment-package/README.md

 Above shall import a `techsophy-platform` realm.

-After Verification, check if keycloak pods is running.
+After Verification, check if keycloak pods are running.
 </br>
 ```
         awgment-package$ kubectl get pods
 ```

-If the status for all listed pods is running or active then go to next step.
+If the status for the listed pods is running or active then go to next step.

 <br/>
 Oops, you are here.
-If pod errors out please check the logs to identify the issue
+If pod errors out, please check the logs to identify the issue
 <br/>

 ```